About

 Elizabeth McNeill is a writer and editor who finds half-told stories and imagines a way into their silences.
 With her knack for archival work, she excavates the lives of humans and nonhumans whose contributions to knowledge threatened the established order.

 Elizabeth holds a Ph.D. in Germanic Languages and Literatures from the University of Michigan, where she wrote a dissertation on the delightfully wacky pseudoscientific history of animal psychology.
 When not rewriting her dissertation as nonhuman-centered short stories, she can be found in her local archives.
 She is currently working on a project spotlighting controversial, yet forgotten female figures in Ithaca, New York's history.
-(The Midwest has her heart, but she's still working through the years she spent living next to those creepy killer gorges).
+(The Midwest has her heart, but she's still processing the years she spent living next to those creepy killer gorges).